What Are Germs?

-Once they've moved into your body, viruses spread easily and can make you quite sick.
-Viruses are responsible for not-so-serious diseases like colds as well as extremely serious diseases like smallpox.
+Once they've moved into someone's body, though, viruses spread easily and can make a person sick.
+Viruses are responsible for some minor sicknesses like colds, common illnesses like the flu, and very serious diseases like smallpox or HIV/AIDS.

-Fungi (pronounced: FUN-guy) are multi-celled, plant-like organisms that usually aren't dangerous in a healthy person.
-Fungi can't produce their own food from soil, water, and air, so instead, they get nutrition from plants, food, and animals in damp, warm environments.
+Fungi (pronounced: FUN-guy) are multicelled, plant-like organisms.
+A fungus gets nutrition from plants, food, and animals in damp, warm environments.

 Ringworm isn't a worm at all - it's the name for a type of fungal skin infection.
 The good news is that ringworm is easy to treat.Read More